joaocc/generator-ng-ss/README.md

 My intention is to create a generator that gives users total control over their development toolbox so they can immediately start projects with their preferred tools, such as specific UI frameworks or JavaScript preprocessors.

 This project is one of many things that you can use to get started on a new app.
 For a comparison of the options and the trade-offs between them, please visit [this](http://www.dancancro.com/comparison-of-angularjs-application-starters) link.

+## Difference with generator-gulp-angular
+Based on the experience we were changed project structure in according with our vision.
+We added more module and component decomposition.
+In application available large modules which includes small modules (look sub-generators description), which in turn comprise small components (controller, views, styles, spec).

 ## Usage